 Unless some stupid motorcycle driver rides right into your knee, which is what happened.

 They took me to the hospital, X-ray showed no broken bones, but I couldn’t walk for three weeks, nor put any weight on it.
 An orthopedist did a check and said he thought it was a pulled ACL, the interior ligament in the knee.
 Fortunately, though, not torn, which would have shown a lot of swelling.
 Not to mention the possibility of reconstructive surgery.

 He recommended some medicine that sounded like it had more side effects than I want to risk.

 What to do?
 I went to another doctor and told him I wanted to see the physical therapist on hand at the hospital.

 Get a Second Medical Opinion and Trust Your Judgment

-She gave a completely different diagnosis than the first doctor.
-Basically a muscle and ligament strain but not so serious.
-She proceeded to treat me in not one or two, but 4 different ways!
-Moist heat, cold, Ultrasound, and TENS, or Transcutaneous Electrical Nerve Stimulation.
+She gave a completely different diagnosis than the first doctor; basically, a muscle and ligament strain but not so serious.
+She proceeded to treat me in not one or two, but four different ways!
+Moist heat, cold, ultrasound, and TENS, or Transcutaneous Electrical Nerve Stimulation.

 So here is a list of different ways of treating sore knees yourself:

 - Herbal remedies (E.g., Turmeric, Ginger, Pepper)